SixArm/topics/topics/scope-creep/index.md

 * Scope Creep by Incremental Additions: Small changes or additions, individually appearing minor, can collectively lead to significant scope expansion.

-The consequences of scope creep can be detrimental to the project's success: delays, budget overruns, reduced quality, and team frustration.

-To manage scope creep effectively, project managers and teams should establish change control processes, prioritize tasks, and increase stakeholder involvement.
+Scope creep can be detrimental to the project's success by causing delays, budget overruns, quality slippage, and team frustration.
+To manage scope creep effectively, project managers and teams should establish change control processes, educate stakeholders about tradeoffs, and potentially reprioritize tasks.